What is the structure of SOUTH BOULDER LITTLE LEAGUE baseball?

 Rookies and T-ball teams will use the fields at A7, Martin Park, and Eisenhower.

 What days and times are the games played?
+The following applies to SPRING Season.
+All fall ball games are on Sundays!

 T-Ball, Rookies and Minors are scheduled for two games per week.